-Use this email letter template as a guide to draft a message to each faculty member.
+Use the email letter template found on our advising page as a guide to draft a message to each faculty member.
 In the email, you should introduce yourself and provide pertinent information like your resume or CV, transcripts, and a writing sample (term paper, short essay, research proposal) to help them decide whether they would like to serve as your advisor.
 You should also download and attach this guide for MNR faculty advisors to ensure they understand the program's requirements, expectations, and compensation for serving as an MNR faculty advisor.
 The number of students each faculty is willing to accept depends on their availability.
 Don't be discouraged if faculty members respond with "no" or "not at this time."